anzilmn/Arctic-Blis--Ice-Cream-Platform-__React.js/README.md

-Here's your updated README for the full-stack version:

 🍦 Arctic Bliss - Premium Ice Cream Platform
 A modern, full-stack web application for a luxury ice cream brand, built with React.js, Node.js, Express, and MongoDB.
 Features real authentication, live product data, order management, reviews, complaints, and a full admin dashboard.